 John Mooney – Company Secretary

-With a degree in engineering and a diverse career in UK manufacturing industry, I am currently self employed running a Packaging Compliance Scheme for local businesses providing environmental advice and consultancy.
+With a degree in engineering and a diverse career in UK manufacturing industry, I am currently a self employed environmental consultant, running three Packaging Compliance Schemes.
 I have been married almost forever and have a grown up daughter who loves to dance.
 When I am not working, I love to walk on the hills & moorland of Yorkshire.

 As well as being a trustee she is a governor at a local primary school.